Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 the overlay will be merged with the future root partition (i.e B).
 On your next boot, the system will automatically switch to the new root partition (B).
-In case of failure, the overlay will be discarded and the system will boot normally, without any changes to any of the partitions.
+In case of failure, the overlay will be discarded and the system will boot normally, without any changes to either partition.

 ## ~~Automatic~~ Smart Updates